ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-2/journal-2.md

 ## 📝 Summary
 - Today, I deepened my understanding of CSS by exploring layout techniques and advanced selectors.
 I learned how to use **Flexbox** to create responsive designs, mastered various **selectors and combinators** for precise targeting, and discovered the power of **pseudo-classes** and **pseudo-elements** for dynamic styling.

-- Completing a mini-projet **Styled Card**, a main project **Cafe Menu**, and playing **CSS Diner** helped reinforce these concepts through interactive practice.
+- Completing **Styled Card**,  **Cafe Menu**, and playing **CSS Diner** helped reinforce these concepts through interactive practice.
 This knowledge significantly improved my ability to style web pages with flexibility and control.

 ---